Semhal22/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	8. Sum list - Returns the sum of all the data(n) of list
 	9. Insert - Inserts a new node at a given position
 	10. Delete at index - Deletes the node at given index
 	11. Reverse list - Reverses a linked list
+	12. Print(safe version) - A function that prints linked list